Counterattack (newsletter)

-Counterattack was a weekly subscription-based, anti-communist, mimeographed newsletter, which ran from 1947 to 1955 and was published by a "private, independent organization" of the same name and started by three ex-Federal Bureau of Investigation agents.
+Counterattack was a weekly subscription-based newsletter published from 1947 to 1955, with an emphasis on anti-communist content and organizing boycotts or other actions against those who were accused of communist associations or sympathies.
+The mimeographed newsletter was published by American Business Consultants, a "private, independent organization" started by three former agents of the Federal Bureau of Investigation.
+Counterattack went into decline after a series of lawsuits by people who were named in the publication.

-Formation

-In May 1947, "a group of former FBI agents" founded a "private, independent organization" called Counterattack.

 Description

 The full title of the publication was Counterattack: The Newsletter of Facts on Communism.

-The weekly subscription-based newsletter headquartered at 55 W. 42 Street, New York.
+The newsletter was headquartered at 55 W. 42 Street, New York.

-Counterattack was available by subscription and on news stands and in stores for one dollar in New York City.
-An annual subscription cost $24.
-Its target subscribers included "Security Officers, Personnel Directors, Employment managers and all sorts of people whose business requires them to know the facts about the background of organizations and/or individuals."
+Counterattack was available by subscription, on newsstands, and in stores for one dollar in New York City.
+An annual subscription was $24.
+Its target subscribers included "Security Officers, Personnel Directors, Employment managers, and all sorts of people whose business requires them to know the facts about the background of organizations and/or individuals."
 By 1949, Counterattack had earned some $200,000 in revenue.

 In 1952, Time magazine reported:[Counterattack] never paid salaries of more than $6,000 a year, and it paid only a few dividends of $1 each on its 1,000 shares of stock.
 Its special research jobs for corporations, ad agencies, unions, etc. now account for about 5% of its income; the rest comes from Counterattack.